 Health Insurance (ISO brochures) – These brochures contain introductory information regarding student health insurance options from this provider.
 It includes their contact telephone number and website.
 Note: IEC provides health care information as an optional service and does not have a relationship with any particular provider.

 Copy service – Students receive copies of all documents they sign at school.
-Moreover they may request copies of photocopiable materials during classes (Provided that these are not in violation of copyright restrictions).
+Moreover, they may request copies of photocopiable materials during classes (Provided that these are not in violation of copyright restrictions).

-Fax service – IEC will fax documents at the student’s request.
+Fax service – IEC will fax documents relevant to their studies at IEC, at the student’s request.
 These must be domestic transmissions.

-Kitchen/Break room – IEC provides students with free coffee and tea, as well as paper products and utensils.

 IEC provides the following services to enrolled students, at a charge:

-Snack Machine – IEC provides students with snack options via coin-operated vending machine.
-This service is available at the Main campus only.

-Bottled water and soda – available in the office (both campuses)
+Bottled water – available in the office (both campuses)

 Student ID – Student IDs are a useful form of photo identification which may be helpful in building a foreign student’s history while in the US.
 Also, discounts are often available to those who carry a valid student ID.

 In order to process and obtain an IEC student ID, students must request an appointment at the main campus and pay the fee for this service.
-Information regarding this service is also available in the kitchen (main campus) and classrooms.

 Student ID cards include the following information: first name, last name, date of birth, student’s ID #, and an expiration date.
 Students who elect not to purchase an IEC student ID must carry with them at all times an alternate, valid photo ID.